 This service is unique to the SMC and has become a key tool for the Centre and for specialist science journalists to ensure accurate coverage of new scientific research.
-The SMC gathers and issues written comments from leading, relevant experts on embargoed scienctific studies and reports ahead of their publication.
+The SMC gathers and issues written comments from leading, relevant experts on embargoed scientific studies and reports ahead of their publication.
 These third party comments offer a critique and valuable insights that science journalists can use to cover the story in an accurate and responsible way.
-Statements from independent scientific knowledge.
+Statements from independent scientists can help reporters identify the strengths and weaknesses of a new study and put it into the context of wider scientific knowledge.
 These comments can indicate how surprising or important the findings are and describe any implications.
 Print and broadcast journalists can lift quotes for their reports and follow up for further interviews with the experts.
-Recent examples of Roundups which have helped journalists to navigate new studies include stories like; carbohydrate intake and health, processed meat and breast cancer, mouse pups born from same sex parents, air pollution exposure in pregnancy and autism in children, use of AI to predict Alzheimer's disease, e-cigarettes and smoking cessation, projected CO2 levels, the impact of screen use and social media on young people, ultraprocessed food consumption and health, brain stimulation to restore working memory, and aspirin use in healthy people.
+Recent examples of Roundups which have helped journalists to navigate new studies include stories on: vaccination policies and measles resurgence, air pollution and fertility, human consumption of micro plastics, anticholinergic drugs and dementia risk, statin use in over 75s, Antarctic ice sheet trends, red meat consumption and health, the capacity of trees to reduce atmospheric carbon levels, talcum powder and ovarian cancer and badger behaviour in cull zones.